National Register of Historic Places listings in Comal County, Texas

 This is a list of the National Register of Historic Places listings in Comal County, Texas.

 This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in Comal County, Texas.
-There are three districts and 27 individual properties listed on the National Register in the county.
+There are five districts and 27 individual properties listed on the National Register in the county.
 One property is located within a National Natural Landmark.
 Ten individually listed properties comprise 11 Recorded Texas Historic Landmarks including one that is also designated a State Antiquities Landmark.
 Two districts contain several more Recorded Texas Historic Landmarks.

 Current listings

 The publicly disclosed locations of National Register properties and districts may be seen in a mapping service provided.